Skip to Navigation Skip to Content

 Wendi Schneider

 Wendi Schneider is an American artist widely known for her ongoing series of hand gilded photographs – States of Grace.
-Drawn to the serenity and transcendence she finds in the sinuous elegance of organic forms, she creates illuminated impressions of vanishing beauty in the natural world.
+Drawn to the transcendence she finds in the sinuous elegance of organic forms, she creates illuminated impressions of vanishing beauty in our vulnerable natural world.
 Layering color, texture, and gold leaf, Schneider’s process creates ephemeral illusions that seemingly dance on the paper’s surface amidst reflections of light on precious metals, creating a synthesis of technique and subject.

 Schneider’s work is influenced by her collection of turn-of-the-twentieth-century art and objects, the lush landscapes of Memphis, New Orleans and New York, and a background in painting, art history, design, art direction and editorial and advertising photography.
-Her photographs are held in the permanent collections of The New Orleans Museum of Art, The Center for Creative Photography, The Memphis Brooks Museum of Art, and Auburn University Library Special Collections, among others.
+Her photographs are held in the permanent collections of The Asheville Art Museum, The New Orleans Museum of Art, The Center for Creative Photography, The Memphis Brooks Museum of Art, and Auburn University Library Special Collections, among others.
 Schneider is represented by A Gallery for Fine Photography (New Orleans); Arnika Dawkins Gallery (Atlanta); Catherine Couturier Gallery (Houston), Etherton Gallery (Tucson).
-PhotoGraphic Gallery (San Miguel de Allende), Rick Wester Fine Art (New York); and Vision Gallery (Jerusalem), and is an active board member of the Colorado Photographic Arts Center.
+PhotoGraphic Gallery (San Miguel de Allende), Rick Wester Fine Art (New York); Vision Gallery (Jerusalem), and Wach Gallery (Cleveland).
+She is an active board member of the Colorado Photographic Arts Center.